132nd-vWing/132-TRP-388/TRP/ACT/ACT-05 OCA Escort.md

 ## Lesson Content
 This lesson is conducted as a self-qualification.
-Once all objctives are met, you must self-qualify this lesson.
+Once all objectives are met, you must self-qualify this lesson.

 This mission is conducted as a 2-ship flight with Student Pilot either as FL or WM

 MQ pilots will plan, prepare and brief a OCA ESCORT mission.
 MQ pilot will coordinate with a an aggressor flight (MQ or IP) + a strike flight (MQ or IP)
-- As a minimum pick out a rendevouz point and push time +  coordination frequency.
+- As a minimum pick out a rendezvous point and push time +  coordination frequency.
 Making sure Strike + Escort rejoin and push at given time and are able to communicate.

-FL will prepare and deliver a flightbrief according to 388th SOP.
+FL will prepare and deliver a flight-brief according to 388th SOP.

 Setup:
 Aggressor will setup a DCA CAP in a dedicated FAOR , protecting the target area.
-Aggressor can fly ACT-03 DCA CAP and thus combining the trainign value for everyone involved.
+Aggressor can fly ACT-03 DCA CAP and thus combining the training value for everyone involved.
 At a pre-determined time, the Strike flight will initiate its ingress toward the target that (Aggressor (DCA CAP) is protecting.